↩ Accueil

 Helgoland 2025 proved that quantum physicists have much to shout about, but also highlighted the many challenges still lying in store.
 How can we move from systems with just a few quantum bits to hundreds or thousands?
 How can quantum error correction help make noisy quantum systems reliable?
 What will we do with an exponential speed-up in computing?
 Is there a clear border between quantum and classical physics – and, if so, where is it?

-By cooping participants together on an island with such strong historical associations, Harris hopes that Helgoland 2025 will have catalyzed new thinking.
+By cooping participants together on an island with such strong historical associations, Harris hopes that Helgoland 2025 will have catalysed new thinking.
 “I got to meet a lot of people I had always wanted to meet and re-connect with folks I’d been out of touch with for a long time,” he said.
 “I had wonderful conversations that I don’t think would have happened anywhere else.
 It is these kinds of person-to-person connections that often make the biggest impact.”

 Helgoland beach and headland

-Natural beauty Helgoland’s main island is a popular tourist spot, with attractions including beaches and the 47m sea stack known as Lange Anna.
+Natural beauty Helgoland’s main island is a popular tourist spot, with attractions including beaches and the 47 m sea stack known as Lange Anna.
 (Courtesy: Matin Durrani)

 Occasionally, though, the outside world did encroach on the meeting.
 To a round of applause, Rovelli said that physicists must keep working with Russian scientists, and warned of the dangers of demonizing others.
 Pan, who had to give his talk on a pre-recorded video, said it was “with much regret” that he was prevented from travelling to Helgoland from China.
 There were a few rumbles about the conference being sponsored in part by the US Air Force Office of Scientific Research and the Army Research Office.